AlexandriaDAO/core/src/tests/plan.md

 - Wallet
 - AssetManager

+#### Bigger Features (lower priority):
 - The upload payment is not enforced in the backend and a sophisticated user could bypass it by changing the redux state.

-#### Bugs
-- Alexandrian prev/next doen't work on mobile alexandrian.

-#### Bigger Features (lower priority):
 - Stop the autosearch on pageload alexandrian.
 - Need more dynamic states for the like/mint/withdraw buttons. include in this singleTokenView.tsx which duplicates a lot of this logic.
 (If the mint has succeded the mint button should go away).
 - Just more efficient loading, maybe lossless compression, or lower res on heavy assets.
 Maybe make this a setting for people based on how good their internet is.